prashant-kikani/prashant-kikani.github.io/_posts/2021-4-15-next-big-thing.markdown

 New generations believe more in globalization than fighting over countries' border issues.
 Today, they share everything they know on the internet for free & read/watch whatever interests them.
 An open, transparent & global wave of sharing!

-They don’t prefer centralized systems which move slow & have many limitations and especially, which controls them.
+They don't prefer centralized systems which move slow & have many limitations and especially, which controls them.
 They prefer an open system, where everyone can participate & gain something.
 And for finance, decentralized finance is just that.

 Features like [smart-contracts](https://ethereum.org/en/developers/docs/smart-contracts/) in Ethereum(specially [ETH 2.0](https://ethereum.org/en/eth2/)) allows us to write whole codebase inside a decentralized blockchain.
 Where code and data both are stored in a decentralized manner.
 No centralized server or database maintaining them.